Yiddish: Israel and Zionism

+According to Itay Zutra, a teacher of Yiddish at the University of Manitoba, Yiddish was portrayed as a feminine and emasculate language in Israel, sometimes even associated with being a homosexual.
+One such example of this is in the 1970 movie Shablul, where a frail Yiddish speaker, told he needs to be a strong Jewish man, goes to a karate instructor for help.
+The instructor, also a Yiddish speaker, agrees to teach him.
+The instructor then tries to grope and have sex with the man during a private session.
+It has also been argued by Yiddish writer and literary critic Shmuel Niger and professor Naomi Seidman that even before Zionism, Yiddish was seen as having an inherent level of femininity, while Hebrew was the opposite and was inherently masculine.
+Much of this stems from the fact that women were excluded from having formal training in Hebrew, which made Yiddish the only Jewish language women could speak, read and write in.
+As a consequence, Yiddish texts and the language as a whole inherently took on feminine traits, even when written and spoken by men.

 Despite a past of marginalization and anti-Yiddish government policy, in 1996 the Knesset passed a law founding the "National Authority for Yiddish Culture", with the aim of supporting and promoting contemporary Yiddish art and literature, as well as preservation of Yiddish culture and publication of Yiddish classics, both in Yiddish and in Hebrew translation.

-In religious circles, it is the Ashkenazi Haredi Jews, particularly the Hasidic Jews and the Lithuanian yeshiva world (see Lithuanian Jews), who continue to teach, speak and use Yiddish, making it a language used regularly by hundreds of thousands of Haredi Jews today.
+In religious circles, it is Ashkenazi Haredi Jews, particularly Hasidic Jews and the Lithuanian yeshiva world, who continue to teach, speak and use Yiddish (which, in Israel, has evolved into the Haredi dialect), making it a language used regularly by hundreds of thousands of Haredi Jews today.
 The largest of these centers are in Bnei Brak and Jerusalem.

 There is a growing revival of interest in Yiddish culture among secular Israelis, with the flourishing of new proactive cultural organizations like YUNG YiDiSH, as well as Yiddish theatre (usually with simultaneous translation to Hebrew and Russian) and young people are taking university courses in Yiddish, some achieving considerable fluency.

 South Africa

 In the early years of the 20th century Yiddish was classified as a 'Semitic Language'.
 After much campaigning, in 1906 the South African legislator Morris Alexander won a parliamentary fight to have Yiddish reclassified as a European language, thereby permitting the immigration of Yiddish-speakers to South Africa.
+While there used to be a large Yiddish press in South Africa now Yiddish has largely died out in South Africa being replaced with other languages.

+Mexico

+In Mexico, Yiddish was spoken among the Ashkenazi Jewish population and Yiddish poet Isaac Berliner wrote about the life of Mexican Jews.
+Isaac Berliner's Yiddishism was a way for the Ashkenazi Jews in Mexico to build a secular culture in a Mexico skeptical of religion.
+Yiddish became a marker of Ashkenazi ethnic identity in Mexico.